amigobrewbrew/lingo-portuguese-public/README.md

 # Setup

-For firebase hosting, configure your project API keys for src/firebase.js and in .env.local file or disable firebase all together.
+For firebase hosting, configure your project API keys for src/firebase.js and in .env.local file (remove .example from filename) or disable firebase all together.

 Use "npm install", "npm run build" & "npm run start" before deploying react app to azure/firebase/hosting